memagu/curricula-vitae/output/software_engineer/Melker_Widén_CV.md

 # Me

 Self-taught developer with a strong passion for computer science, physics, and mathematics.
 Highly proficient in Python and Scala, with experience in languages such as Rust, C/C++, and C#.
-Knowledgeable in data structures & algorithms ([LeetCode](https://leetcode.com/) and [Kattis](https://open.kattis.com/)), networking, graphics, physics simulation, and cybersecurity (Capture The Flag challenges), among other areas.
+Skilled in data structures & algorithms ([LeetCode](https://leetcode.com/) and [Kattis](https://open.kattis.com/)), networking, graphics, physics simulation, and cybersecurity (Capture The Flag challenges), among other areas.
 Recently worked as a First Line Support Agent at Onitio Sverige AB, honing problem-solving and customer service skills under pressure.
 Eager to leverage a diverse skillset in a software engineering role, fueled by a long-standing passion for the field.

 # Education